-You are typically given 3 kabob sticks, so load up your food (already in bite sizes) and place them in the broth to start the cooking process.
-They should also give you a slotted spoon to rescue the bigger things, such as potatoes, as well as things that have fallen off your skewers.
-Melting Pot gives you different sides & sauces for your meal including a curry sauce, gorgonzola port, cocktail sauce (caution, it is hot!), green goddess sauce (delicious on potatoes), and ginger plum sauce.
-Again, if you need extra, be sure to ask for it.
-Note: Make sure not to cross-contaminate your dishes by placing raw meats on the plate you will be eating from.
+You are typically given three kabob sticks, so load up your food (already in bite sizes) and place them in the broth to start the cooking process.
+You’ll also be given a slotted “rescue” spoon to fish out the bigger things, such as potatoes, as well as things that have fallen off your skewers.
+The Melting Pot fondue restaurant gives you different sides & sauces for your meal including a curry sauce, gorgonzola port, cocktail sauce (caution, it is hot!), green goddess sauce (delicious on potatoes), and ginger plum sauce.
+Note: Make sure not to cross-contaminate your dishes by placing raw meats on the plate that you will be eating from.

 Deliciousness Dessert at the Melting Pot Fondue Restaurant